0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-08-13-another-getting-starting-in-security-post.md

 Although certainly not a novel concept, the message is vital to becoming a successful security professional.
 This holds doubly true for the defensive side of the ball.
 Information security is a perpetual game of "cat and mouse".
 For defensive security specialists, staying on top of the latest and most effective offensive techniques plays a major role in securing things.
 Conversely, offensive security specialists need to constantly adapt and/or redesign their techniques to bypass said defenses.

-Although this appears to be generic advice out-of-the-box, this resonates with me more and more each day.
-Without comprehensive and intimate knowledge of your target, it becomes exponentially more difficult to secure or compromise said target.
-The next logical question is naturally, "What do I need to know?".
+Despite being seemingly generic advice, this resonates with me more and more each day.
+Without comprehensive and intimate knowledge of your target, it becomes exponentially more difficult to secure or compromise it.
+The next logical question is naturally, "What do I need to know?"
 I've provided several topics below that will help aspiring security professionals to hit the ground running.
 Note that this is not, by any means, a comprehensive list.

 * <b>Network Security</b>
 	* TCP vs. UDP and common services using both
-	* Common protocols used on Local Area Networks (e.g., ARP, DHCP)
+	* Common network protocols (e.g., ARP, DHCP, DNS)
 	* Firewall configuration (ingress vs. egress policies) using utilities such as iptables and pf
 	* Active Directory environment setup and management
 	* Windows and Linux administration